Abstract Mentor Programme (AMP)

 Mentors must have had at least two abstracts accepted at international scientific conferences and have co-authored at least one manuscript accepted by a peer-reviewed scientific journal within the last five years.

-If you meet these criteria, and are willing to volunteer some time (average commitment time is four hours) to support young investigators and less-experienced researchers, we look forward to hearing from you!
+If you meet these criteria, and are willing to volunteer some time (average commitment time is four hours) to support junior investigators and less-experienced researchers, we would love to hear from you!